openownership/openownership.beta/_visualisation/optional.md

 ![BOVS Diagram with Optional Feature for Metadata](/visualisation/diagrams/bovs-optional-metadata.png){: style="width: 62.5%" }

-Give additional information about the Parties in your diagram with icons.
+Give additional information about the Parties in your diagram, with icons.

 [Metadata](/visualisation/optional/metadata){: .button }